appwrite/rfc/024-file-tokens.md

 <!-- This is also a good place to "dump ideas" if they are out of scope for the RFC you are writing but otherwise related. -->

 <!-- Write your answer below. -->

+* Use token for other resources
+* More granular permission control to allow read/create/update/delete permissions to make something like google docs possible